OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

    :capalign: justify
    :figwidth: 100%

-.. codeinclude:: PointersBook/AssigningPointer
+.. codeinclude:: PointersBook/PointerExample
+   :tag: AssigningPointee

 Dereference the pointer
 ~~~~~~~~~~~~~~~~~~~~~~~
-Using the pointer in any position that reads the value of the pointer will dereference it.
+Using the pointer in any position that reads the value of the pointer will :term:`dereference` it.
 For example, when you are pointer variable is on the right hand side of an assignment statement.
 The pointer must have a pointee, or it's a runtime error of type NullPointerException